 Cheapest Full Coverage Car Insurance for Young Drivers

-With average monthly rates of $380, GEICO offers the cheapest full coverage car insurance for young drivers ages 16 to 25 who carry an individual policy.
+With average monthly rates of $232, Travelers offers the cheapest full coverage car insurance for young drivers aged 16 to 25 who carry an individual policy.
+Teen drivers under 18 may have additional state-specific licensing requirements and parental consent obligations that can affect coverage options and rates.

 Read more: Cheapest Car Insurance for Teens